Alaskan Malamute Temperament & Personality Guide

 Exercise Expectations

-Living with a Alaskan Malamute means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+Living with an Alaskan Malamute means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

-Anticipating breed-related needs before problems arise is the hallmark of informed pet ownership.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Alaskan Malamutes are prone to.
+Knowing what to watch for gives you a real head start on breed-related problems.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Alaskan Malamutes are prone to.

 Veterinary Care Schedule for Alaskan Malamutes